 The Melbourne Research Cloud (MRC) offers free on-demand computing resources to researchers at the University of Melbourne (and affiliated institutions).
 It provides similar functionality to commercial cloud providers such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform.
 Common use cases include data analysis and web hosting, but there are many other potential uses.

 In short, whenever your own personal computer isn't up to the job, the Melbourne Research Cloud might be the solution.
 The MRC is managed by Research Computing Services.

-The Melbourne Research Cloud comprises almost 20000 virtual cores, available across a range of instance sizes, and includes specialist resources such as GPUs.
-It is located within the University data centre.
+The Melbourne Research Cloud comprises almost 20,000 virtual cores, available across a range of virtual machine sizes.
+It also includes specialist resources such as GPGPUs, private networking, load balancing, and DNS.
+It is located within the University of Melbourne's Queensberry Hall data centre.

 Accessing the Cloud

-The research cloud can be accessed using your staff or student University account.
-Note that login is managed by the Australian Access Federation through Nectar.
+The Melbourne Research Cloud can be accessed using your staff or student University of Melbourne account, by logging into the dashboard:

-If you have technical questions, or would like to discuss your needs with us, you may request help or further hands on training here:
+If you have technical questions, or would like to discuss your needs with us, you may request help or further hands on help here: